CamCove-Crichton/Whiskey-d_Away/README.md

 - I then created a sitemap for my site, and added it to my project, and then added in a robots.txt file with the assistance from Code Institutes, Boutique Ado walkthrough project
 - I created a facebook business page, but I did not include it in my footer link for the social links as I am aware it could be removed by facebook and did not want to have a page link leading to nowhere.
 I have included screen grabs of the business page created and just in case it is not removed, I have put a link to the page at the bottom with my credits
 - Moving on, I implemented a newsletter signup using Mailchimp, and added it into the footer of my site, so users can signup to the newsletter when from every page
+- I then began going through all the files I had either created or added to, and started running them through the respective validators to check my code, and in the process, neatening up some of the structure of the code and looking for any commented out code to remove

 ### Future Developments